Inspirational Spring Bullet Journal Theme Ideas

 As much as I love to think about Spring as summy weather and fresh green grass, it’s not always the case.
 Rain is just as essential to the season.

-Think cute clouds, happy raindrops, and brightly colored umbrellas and rain boots.
+Think cute clouds, happy raindrops, brightly colored umbrellas, and rain boots.

 Bring all the joy you have as a kid playing in the rain to your Bullet Journal pages.

-Spring is of course time to enjoy cherry blossoms.
+Spring is, of course, a time to enjoy cherry blossoms.
 It’s totally my dream to visit Japan during that season!

 Or any other cute little woodland animals.